cloudfoundry/cf-for-k8s/docs/getting-started-tutorial.md

 - [kind](https://kind.sigs.k8s.io/docs/user/quick-start/), the CNCF project for creating kubernetes clusters locally
 - [ytt](https://carvel.dev/#install), the cli used to render kubernetes templates
 - [kapp](https://carvel.dev/#install), the cli used to deploy cf-for-k8s
-- [yq](https://github.com/mikefarah/yq); a cli tool for extracting information from yaml documents
 - [BOSH CLI](https://bosh.io/docs/cli-v2-install/#install); a handy tool to generate self signed certs and passwords, used by generate-values
 - [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git); the tool we use to interact with the cf-for-k8s repository
 - a [Dockerhub](https://hub.docker.com) account; cf-for-k8s will use this account to store your application images